-If you use your mobile phone for both business and personal use, you can claim a portion of the cost as a business expense.
+If you use a vehicle 50/50 for both work and personal life, then you can only claim 50% of the cost as a business expense.

 An expense is deductible if it is necessary for your business and directly related to your income-generating activities.
 Check with your accountant if you're not sure.